NessJade96/List-It/README.md

 4. Installed Styled-Components and the Babel-plugin-styled-components, to use for the applications styling.
 I read the docs and created a globalStyles.js for my background colour and text fonts etc.

+5. Created styling for the NAV using sytled-components.

 Thank you, Vanessa Bloom <(^.^)>